• Skip to primary navigation

 • Mix tomato paste with 2 tablespoons of water and add to the onions.

-• Saute until the tomato paste is cooked, about 3 minutes.
+• Saute until the tomato is cooked, about 3 minutes.
 You should notice that the oil starts to separate from the tomato.
 If it sticks to the bottom, add another tablespoon or two of water.

 • Press Cancel to turn off Instant Pot.
 Otherwise, spices can burn when you add them.